Thrumshing La: Closures and hazards

 The pass is often closed during winter due to heavy snowfall, shutting off land communication along the Lateral Road.
 During road closures, commercial and public vehicles are prohibited from attempting Thrumshing La, however private vehicles may proceed at their own risk.
 Blockages at this high altitude must be cleared by both heavy equipment and manual labor.
 At times, clearing crews have considerable difficulty even reaching the pass.

-Along the pass, there are many sheer drops of thousands of feet at the roadside.
+Along the pass, there are many sheer drops at the roadside.
 The terrain at the pass is barren and icy.
 At the highest point, travelers leave prayer flags in thanks for safe arrival to the pass.
 In a matter of hours, eastbound travelers descend the pass southward along the Lateral Road from elevations of nearly 3,800 m to just 650 m, transitioning from alpine forests into semi-tropical orange producing valleys.

 Because of the many nearby hazards and frequently dangerous conditions at Thrumshing La itself, the Government of Bhutan has approved and begun constructing a bypass to the Lateral Road as part of its Tenth Five Year Plan.
 The bypass will cut travel time, distance, and danger by avoiding Thrumshing La.
 The new route is expected to shorten travel time between Shingkhar village (Ura Gewog, Bumthang) and Gorgan (Menbi Gewog, Lhuntse) by 100 km and 3 hours.
 The new road construction met with fierce opposition by environmentalists; the government has chosen to proceed with construction nonetheless.